m15a/acap-datasci-env/README.md

 #### 1. Prepare the Data

-Generate [the Iris dataset] CSV and upload it to MinIO:
+Generate [the Iris dataset] CSV and upload it to S3:

 ```console
 $ uv run python scripts/prepare_iris_csv.py